Resource Generation Timeline

 The Tracies major donor program started, where individuals agree to donate $10,000+ to RG for 3 years.
 In the first year, RG surpasses it’s goal of 10 people giving 10,000/year or more for 3 years.
 We get 12.

 RG praxis groups partner on or help found 4 cross-class giving circles, which moved over $300,000 to social change.

 Making Money Make Change holds steady at 100+ people in attendance, with an active waiting list.

 Members participated in a national day of action to stop “fiscal cliff” cuts to social programs and call for tax reform.

 RG Alum Laura Wernick runs RG’s 2nd community survey, gathering important information on RG’s demographics, influence and impact.

 We begin working with a consultant, Ingrid Benedict, to refine and develop our mission, vision and values.

 RG became 86% community funded and membership grew from 153 to 224 people.

 The sixth Creating Change through Family Philanthropy had 42 young people with wealth and leaders across the class spectrum come together for skill-building in order to shift family funds and the field of philanthropy for social change.

-RG published Between a Silver Spoon and the Struggle.
+RG published Between a Silver Spoon and the Struggle: Reflections on the Intersection of Racism and Class Privilege.
 A unique and important addition to the RG canon, it focuses on the experiences and opportunities of action for people of color with wealth.